 After seeing many backpackers in her village, she decided to go on the adventure herself.
 Starting in Sweden, passing Finland, and finally ending in Tallinn.
 Her ultimate goal was to reach Romania.

 I think I could have a chance if I physically escalated properly.
 But she was not my type and her awkward way of speaking and abnormal height put me off.

 Meet Japanese lady

 She gave me a blank stare we first met, so I was not sure if I somehow offended her by saying Hello.
 On the third day though.
-She hijacked into a conversation when I was telling dutch girl, that I plan to go to Helsinki by ferry.
-Apparently, she had the same idea in mind.
+She hijacked into a conversation when I was telling a dutch girl, that I plan to go to Helsinki by ferry.
+She had the same idea in mind.

 I saw this as an opportunity and invited her to join me.
 She said yes so I knew she is interested and is not afraid to follow another stranger.